Liverpool City Region: Transport

+Merseytravel

+Merseytravel (renaming to Transport for Liverpool City Region (TfLCR) in 2024-2025) Is the public transport agency of the Liverpool City Region Combined Authority, and is responsible for delivering local public transport within the Liverpool City Region, and has control over the local train network Merseyrail ("Metro" under TfLCR rebrand) and the bus network, which since 2024 are under public control and ownership through a franchise system, the agency also controls some other transport related operations in the LCR.

-Road
+Road and cycling

 The region is served by a network of six motorways (M58 to the north, M56 to the south, M6 & M62 to the east and M53 to the west).
 In addition, the M57 acts as an outer ring road and bypass for the city of Liverpool itself.
 The area has relatively low road congestion and its central location makes it an efficient base from which to service the whole country.
 Various parts of the region are separated by the River Mersey, and as a result, Wirral is connected to the centre of Liverpool via the Queensway Tunnel and Kingsway Tunnel, whereas Widnes and Runcorn are connected by the Silver Jubilee Bridge.
 A second six-lane toll bridge under the name Mersey Gateway, to relieve congestion on the ageing Silver Jubilee Bridge, opened in 2017.
 The bridge is designed to improve transport links between Widnes and Runcorn and other key locations in the vicinity.

+Major cycling routes on the National Cycle Network (such as National Cycle Route 56 and National Cycle Route 62) pass through the region too such as New Brighton and the Wirral Way.
+Major bus companies are Stagecoach Merseyside and Arriva North West.
+Liverpool One bus station serves as a terminus for national coach travel.

 Rail

 Liverpool Lime Street, the region's main terminal train station, is served by five train operating companies serving a wide variety of destinations, and is used by 11.8 million passengers per year.
 Improved rail connectivity, including upgrades to the West Coast Main Line and investment in high speed Pendolino trains, means journey time to London Euston is within two hours via Avanti West Coast.
 East Midlands Railway serves Norwich, Manchester, Sheffield and Nottingham.
 TransPennine Express operates daily services to Leeds, Middlesbrough, Hull, York, and Newcastle.
 Northern operates to Huddersfield, Preston, Warrington, and Blackpool, whilst direct links to Birmingham are possible via West Midlands Trains.

-The sub-regional rail network is operated by Merseytravel, the combined Passenger Transport Executive and integrated transport authority for Merseyside, and public sector body responsible for the coordination of public transport across Liverpool city region, except Halton.
-Merseyrail is an urban rail operating almost 800 trains per day carrying over 100,000 passengers within the city region, on its network of 67 stations.
+The sub-regional rail network is operated by Merseytravel, the combined Passenger Transport Executive and integrated transport authority and public sector body responsible for the coordination of public transport across the Liverpool city region.
+Merseyrail is an urban rail operating almost 800 trains per day carrying over 100,000 passengers within the city region, on its network of 68 stations.
 The Merseyrail network includes five underground stations in Liverpool City Centre and Birkenhead centre.